Takuan, also known as takuwan or takuan-zuke, is dried and pickled daikon. It’s a traditional popular tsukemono (Japanese-style pickles).

 How To Choose The Best

-Avoid those with an artificially neon-yellow color and have preservatives in the ingredient list.
+Avoid those with a neon-yellow color (artificial coloring) and have preservatives in the ingredient list.
 If you can, choose takuan made the traditional method.

 Recipes Using Pickled Daikon Radish